eznix86/docker-registry-ui/README.md

 ---

-Got it — here’s the same **“How to Contribute”** section without emojis or decorative symbols, keeping a clean and professional tone:

----

 ## How to Contribute

 Contributions are welcome.
 Whether you want to fix a bug, improve performance, or add a new feature, here’s how to get started.